Careers Programme at TGAS

 Lesson 5 – Challenging gender stereotypes within the workplace

-Lesson 5 – Alumni session (focus on GCSE options)
+Lesson 5 – Alumni session/guest speaker (focus on goals and aspirations)

-Year 9 students will carry out a personal review, reflecting on their progress towards their goals.
-Unifrog will be used to explore how their GCSE subjects will prepare them for a career and students will begin to research the desirable skills and qualities needed for different career areas.
-They will discover and use resources that are available to develop these skills and qualities that are desirable to employers in different fields.
+Year 9 students will continue with their personal review, reflecting on their progress towards their goals.
+Students will explore how their GCSE subjects can prepare them for a career and the world of work.
+Unifrog will be used to research where the different GCSE subjects can take them, ensuring students are informed about their choices.
+Students will begin to research the desirable/essential skills and qualities needed for different career areas, and will consider how understanding LMI can support them with their future decisions.

 Year 10 – Workplace Experiences

-Unifrog is used in Year 10 to gain an understanding of successful job applications (including CV writing) and interviews.
+We are excited to launch Work Experience for our Year 10 students this academic year.
+Students who have been successful in securing a placement will be out in the world of work during Monday 18th – Thursday 21st December 2023.
+We are looking forward to students having this opportunity and are grateful to all companies who have agreed to take in a student (or students).
+Unifrog is used in Year 10 to gain an understanding of successful job applications and interviews.
 Through this, students will learn about the importance of work experience when applying for jobs and how they can better prepare themselves for their future.
 There are many opportunities inside and outside of school life to help students prepare for the workplace.
 They will be notified of these, through use of Show My Homework, and are encouraged to take advantage of these.

 Year 11 – Next Steps and Outstanding Applications

 During this final year of secondary education, our students will need to start applying to their Post-16 options, whether this be to a Sixth Form, college, apprenticeship or traineeship.
 Assemblies, 1:1 guidance meetings and RSHE lessons will provide students with the information, advice and support they need during this year.
-Unifrog has a huge range of resources to help and support students with these applications; developing their employability, create outstanding CV’s, personal statements and covering letters.
-They will also learn how to ‘market’ themselves in interviews and how to make the most of career advice.
+Unifrog has a huge range of resources to help and support students with these applications; developing their employability, create outstanding CVs, personal statements and covering letters.
+They will also learn how to “market” themselves in job applications and how to make the most of career advice.